deepak2145/fabzero/README.md

 ## Day 3    19/03/2019
 Today we studied about the Sindoh 3DWOX DP200.Sindoh is known for its easy to use 3D printers.
 The DP200 has a built in camera which enables the user to check the print status remotely via laptop or phone.Click here
-[here](./3dprinter.md) for operating procedure of Sindoh 3DWOX DP200 3d printer.
+[here](./3dprinter.md) for operating procedure of Sindoh 3DWOX DP200 3d printer. test